Cart

 Alloy bats, also called metal and aluminum bats, were the first non-wood bats produced on the market.
 Alloy simply means that the bat is made of a mix of different metals.
 The composition of that mix determines the bat’s performance level, swing weight and price.

 There are a few reasons that explain why two-piece bats are more expensive than one-piece bats.
-The redeeming feature of two-piece bats is a connexion system that serves as a joint between the handle and barrel.
+The redeeming feature of two-piece bats is a connection system that serves as a joint between the handle and barrel.
 This connector has positive feel and performance-based effects.

 The feel benefit comes from the dampening of vibrations the joint provides the hitter on contacts.
 The connector effectively acts as a shock absorber.
 The performance benefit is derived from added barrel drag and release on approach and contact, stemming from the flex created by the connector between handle and barrel.
 For that same reason, two-piece bats also offer more forgiveness on off sweet-spot hits.